 Currently, I’m digging on eggplant (these are little Japanese eggplant!).
 But you can also go for something like sugar snap peas, squash, or bell pepper if that’s more your thing.

 This dish is like a hug from fall.
 It’s:

 & Insanely delicious

 This would make the perfect weeknight meal when you’re craving something healthy yet satisfying.
-It’s delicious on its own, but would also pair especially well with my 20-minute Asian Kale Salad, or these Healthy Spring Rolls!
+It’s delicious on its own, but it would also pair especially well with my 20-minute Asian Kale Salad, or these Healthy Spring Rolls!

 If you try this recipe, let us know!
 We love seeing your comments, ratings, and your photos tagged #minimalistbaker on Instagram.
 Cheers, friends!

-- 8 ounces (227 g) extra firm tofu
+- 8 ounces (227 g) extra-firm tofu

 - 3 Tbsp (21 g) cornstarch